Nnamdi004/Nutrichef/README.md

 ## 📝 License & Academic Integrity

 This project is created for educational purposes.
-All code is original work written specifically for the External API Integration & Deployment assignment.
+All code is original work written specifically for the Summative.

 **Student**: [Nnamdi]
 **Course**: [Web Infrastructure]